 The personal injury attorneys associated with Metropolitan Lawyer Referral Service will usually not take a case on a punitive basis alone.
 There must be significant financial damages, at a minimum, for our attorneys to consider taking the case on a contingency basis.
-If your damages do not exceed $7,500, it might make more sense for you financially to consider using small claims court in Colorado.
+If your damages do not exceed $7,500, it might make more financial sense for you to consider using small claims court in Colorado.

 Many people seem to misunderstand the term “contingency fee agreement.”
 Some mistakenly believe that a lawyer will take most any case on a contingency basis, and the truth is that each attorney looks at each case to try to determine whether to offer this special arrangement.

 The attorney considers the likelihood of recovery when evaluating the feasibility of a contingency fee agreement.
 The amount of the suit must bear a direct relationship to the client’s actual damages, and the attorney’s share of the award should be enough to cover his or her legal fees.